Using a CPAP Machine With Oxygen

 Like CPAP machines, supplemental oxygen is only available with a prescription and should only be used under medical supervision.
 The Food and Drug Administration has issued warnings about using supplemental oxygen without a doctor’s prescription, as breathing too much oxygen at once or over time can lead to oxygen toxicity.

-If you believe you may benefit from supplemental oxygen, or you are unsure which type of oxygen system is best for you, your doctor can answer your questions and write any necessary prescriptions.
+If you believe you may benefit from supplemental oxygen, or you're unsure which type of oxygen system is best for you, your doctor can answer your questions and write any necessary prescriptions.

-Supplemental oxygen has been shown to relieve some symptoms of sleep apnea for some people, such as oxygen desaturation and depression.
+Supplemental oxygen alone is not effective to treat OSA, but it may be used in addition to PAP therapy if needed.
+It may help relieve some symptoms of sleep apnea for some people, such as oxygen desaturation.
 However, oxygen therapy may also cause complications for people with sleep apnea, such as increasing the duration of lapses in breathing during sleep.
-Lengthened sleep apnea events can in turn lead to an increase in carbon dioxide in the bloodstream.

 If you have sleep apnea and your doctor believes you would benefit from oxygen therapy, they have likely determined that the benefits of supplemental oxygen outweigh the potential adverse effects in your situation.